AlvaroCavalcante/hand-face-detector/README.md

 pip install -r requirements.txt
 ```

 If you want to retrain the models, you'll also need to install the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 There are some great tutorials on how to do that, like [this one](https://neptune.ai/blog/how-to-train-your-own-object-detector-using-tensorflow-object-detection-api).
-Finally, if you have a GPU available, follow this instructions to setup [TensorFlow on GPU](https://www.tensorflow.org/install/pip#windows-native_1).
+Finally, if you have a GPU available, follow these instructions to setup [TensorFlow on GPU](https://www.tensorflow.org/install/pip#windows-native_1).

 ## Using the trained models

-You can use the **hand_face_detection.py** script to find the model that better works for you.
+You can use the **hand_face_detection.py** script to find the model that works better for you.
 To run the code, use the following arguments:

 - **saved_model_path**: Path of the saved_model folder that contains the *saved_model.pb* file.
 - **source_path**: Path of the video file to test the model.
 The default behavior is to use the webcam stream.
 There is a benchmarking video inside *utils/test_videos* folder that can be used to test the models.